auroraapp/.github/profile/README.md

 - 🖥️ We are building a new generation gaming center management software
 - 🧑‍🤝‍🧑 We welcome ideas and creativity.

+Yes the name is in lowercase!
 Your support helps us. 💖

 [https://auroraapp.xyz](https://auroraapp.xyz)